 - During the interview, the guide is basically that, a guide.
 The interview should flow, always keeping in mind our objectives and the information we seek.

 - While researching, it is important to maintain an attitude of observation and learning, to not take things for granted, or expect the interviewee to validate our own opinions or ideas.

 - At this moment, it is better to sin of naive questioning and deepening than to venture to suppose or to interpret.

 - We do not judge the comments of the interviewee, whether they fit us or not.

 - We do not look for data.
 We look for relevant information.
 The data becomes another source of information that must be interpreted to become qualitative information.

-The structure of the interview
+The structure of the interview is as follows: